Graduateshotline

 Courses in Liberal Arts

-Liberal arts is the culmination of areas like arts (decorative or performative), humanities, social sciences, and natural sciences.
-It is a common misconception that the liberal arts is anything but science or commerce.
-In actuality, it is a study that includes a wide range of disciplines that help to enhance one’s area of knowledge as well as to diversify skills.
-Given that liberal arts and sciences have a multifaceted approach, it is not only advantageous for upgrading skills but also offers flexibility and versatility for students to follow the career path they ideally desire.
+Liberal arts is the culmination of arts (decorative or performative), humanities, social sciences, and natural sciences.
+It is a common misconception that the liberal arts are anything but science or commerce.
+In actuality, it is a study that includes a wide range of disciplines that help enhance one’s area of knowledge and diversify skills.
+Given that liberal arts and sciences have a multifaceted approach, it is advantageous for upgrading skills.
+It offers flexibility and versatility for students to follow their desired career path.

-There was a time when Liberal Arts stood for prototypical education since specialized disciplines had not yet made their appearance on the educational scene.
-It goes without saying that education in Liberal Arts was available only to people belonging to the upper sections of the society.
-Students were required to master only three subjects or skills, i.e., grammar, rhetoric, and logic aka trivium.
-These were enough to boost one’s leadership profile in society, as one had to win debates, fight court cases, and join the military.
-Over millennia, new subjects, which lent sophistication to one’s intellect, were added, namely, math, geometry, music, and astronomy, and these were dubbed as the quadrivium.
+There was a time when Liberal Arts stood for prototypical education since specialized disciplines had not yet appeared on the educational scene.
+Education in Liberal Arts was available only to people in the upper sections of the society.
+Students were required to master only three subjects or skills, i.e., grammar, rhetoric, and logic, aka trivium.
+These boosted one’s leadership profile in society, as one had to win debates, fight court cases, and join the military.
+Over millennia, new subjects that lent sophistication to one’s intellect were added, namely, math, geometry, music, and astronomy, and these were dubbed as the quadrivium.
 In modern times, Liberal Arts comprise a wide range of subjects that are essentially interdisciplinary and available to everybody.

 Major Liberal Arts Specialties

-Literature: Literature is a subject not restricted to prose, poetry, and drama, but is also the broad study of various written works, narratives, philosophies, theories, and cultures, around the world.
-Students with a major in literature may opt for careers like teaching, publishing, researching, writing, archiving, and so on.
+Literature: Literature is a subject not restricted to prose, poetry, and drama but is also the broad study of various written works, narratives, philosophies, theories, and cultures worldwide.
+Students majoring in literature may opt for careers like teaching, publishing, researching, writing, archiving, etc.

 History: History is the study of human civilizations, dynasties, and the various events that occurred in the past.
 It extensively deals with every aspect of society that led to major changes or occurrences in this world (economy, politics, culture, religion, technology, administration, etc.).
 Major career options include archeologist, lecturer, museum curator, archivist, and so on.

-Psychology: A major in psychology involves the study of humans, their relationships, experiences, thoughts, and how various factors influence the human mind and behavior.
-It examines how humans are similar, yet so unique at the same time.
+Psychology: A psychology major involves the study of humans, their relationships, experiences, thoughts, and how various factors influence the human mind and behavior.
+It examines how humans are similar yet so unique at the same time.
 Educational psychologist, counselor, clinical psychologist, social worker, etc.

 Linguistics: Linguistics is the area of study that extensively deals with language, its properties, structure, and philological aspects.
-It involves the analysis of aspects such as grammar, phonetics, morphology, etc. Popular career options for students with a major in linguistics include linguistic consultant, translator, language interpreter, lexicographer, and so on.
+It involves analyzing aspects such as grammar, phonetics, morphology, etc. Popular career options for students with a major in linguistics include linguistic consultant, translator, language interpreter, lexicographer, and so on.

-Sociology: Sociology involves the in-depth understanding of how human society and various civilizations used to function, how it changes with time, and how it operates in the current setting.
+Sociology: Sociology involves an in-depth understanding of how human society and various civilizations function, how they change with time, and how they operate in the current setting.
 It also explores the impact society and its changes have on human behavior and relationships.
 Students with a sociology major can opt to be social workers, policy analysts, counselors, human resource representatives, and so on.

 The field of liberal arts and sciences is undoubtedly diverse and broad.
-Most degree programs offered by colleges cover subject content which is associated with social sciences, languages, writing and literature, social issues, philosophy, and world cultures.
+Most degree programs colleges offer cover subjects associated with social sciences, languages, writing and literature, social issues, philosophy, and world cultures.

-The programs in General Studies give one a degree, which comprises of various disciplines like arts, humanities, and sciences, which might appeal to students who wish to pursue an extensive education, or for those who are not yet sure of their specific area of study.
+The programs in General Studies give one a degree, which comprises various disciplines like arts, humanities, and sciences, which might appeal to students who wish to pursue an extensive education or for those who are not yet sure of their specific area of study.
 Most four-year universities and two-year colleges offer programs in general studies.
 Graduates can often pursue a career in an industry they want to get into or they can choose to continue their education further.
-General Studies graduates can go on and become lawyers, social workers, or teachers just to name a few of the many career possibilities.
+General Studies graduates can become lawyers, social workers, or teachers, just to name a few of the many career possibilities.

 Degrees in Liberal Arts and Sciences